kainath05/MealMind/README.md

-# To do list:
+# To do list: ZACHCCHCHCHHC
-- Make the like button be able to be only pressed once.
 - Put api key into environment variable.
-- Refactoring code the like screen.
+- Refactoring code the liked recipe screen.
 Make it stateless and stateful!